3y3l3ss0ur0b0r0s/fcc-responsive-web-design-survey-form/README.md

 # fcc-responsive-web-design-survey-page
-Survey Page is a project for freeCodeCamp's Responsive Web Design course.
+Survey Form is a project for freeCodeCamp's Responsive Web Design course.
 **The description for this freeCodeCamp project is below.
 [The project is located here.](https://codepen.io/3y3l3ss0ur0b0r0s/full/abEpVvg)**

 >Build a Survey Form